ravi-kumar7/documentation/docs/device-connect/cordova.md

 # Device Connect: Cordova
-The Cordova package can be used to integrate mobile apps with Device Connect, so that users can share their data.
+The Cordova plugin can be used to integrate mobile apps with Device Connect, so that users can share their data.

 ::: warning NOTE
 Following will be shared by FinBox team at the time of integration: